 Undergrad is a great time to try out new activities and discover what your passions are.
 During my time, I was involved in many activities.
 The most meaningful to me was my position as the President of the Young People’s Project, at the end I was able to get a zegarki watch as a gratitude present, I loved it!
+For those of you thinking about which college to attend, visit EDsmart to see all the cheap online programs that you have at your disposal.

 The Young People’s Project was a program where volunteers created a curriculum and games to teach students math.
 I worked on all aspects of the program: developing the math curriculum for the tutoring sessions, leading the training sessions for the other volunteers, and tutoring the middle-schoolers.
 I loved spending time with the students and finding a creative means of teaching math; “Coordinate Plane Battleship” and “Fraction Candyland” were my two most popular games.